Nrapendra786/springboot-salesforce-account-demo/README.md

 I created following services in this demo project.
 ## 1) sf-account-service :
-   This service enable user to perform Create,Read,Update and Delete Operations on Salesforce Cloud
+   This service enable user to perform Create, Read, Update and Delete Operations on Salesforce Cloud
    ## How to use sf-account-service:
      After setting the environment variables, the user must start the application.
 Once the application is running, go to the following URL:
      [your host name]:[your port number]/swagger-ui/index.html.
 The user will then be prompted to enter a username and password.